 - “Coffee and Cake, 9:30pm-11:00pm”

 Each Activity may have it's own Attendance settings and guest lists.
 For more complex Events, this allows you to create different groups of invitees for each Activity.
-Let's set the People Attendance to "Ask if Attending" for each Activity since we don't know if each invitee is able to attend every Activity.
+Let's set the Group Attendance to "Ask if Attending" for each Activity since we don't know if each invitee is able to attend every Activity.
 For example, some guests may only be able to attend through Dinner, but need to leave before Games start.